 2. Spend time at a sugar mill

-The large scale sugar cultivation, which the British brought to the Caribbean, led to 150 sugar cane mills dotting the verdant Antiguan landscape - almost 100 of these iconic stone towers still remain, many converted into atmospheric shops or quirky restaurants.
+Antigua's large scale sugar cultivation, which flourished under the barbarity of slavery, was introduced by the British and led to the creation of some 150 sugar cane mills dotting the verdant landscape.
+Almost 100 of these recognisable stone towers remain, many converted into shops or quirky restaurants.

-A visit to one is a must while on holiday in Antigua - try The Old Mill at Harmony Hall, which is now an upscale Italian restaurant, or visit Betty's Hope, the original sugar estate set up in the 1600s, which is now a museum where visitors can see a fully-restored sugar mill in action.
+A visit to one is a must for both historical context and modern curiosity.
+Try The Old Mill at Harmony Hall, which is now an upscale Italian restaurant or visit Betty's Hope, the original sugar estate set up in the 1600s, which is now a museum where visitors can see the fully-restored sugar mill in action.

 3. Sample the island's special fishing scene

-The effort certainly pays off if you want to try something a little different like fishing for tarpon, permit, snook, and bonefish and want to get a photo with a trophy fish up to five feet in length.
+The effort certainly pays off if you want to try something a little different like fishing for tarpon, permit, snook and bonefish.

-Carnival is huge in Antigua, and with more than 60 years of experience laying on the perfect street party, so visiting during carnival dates in July is guaranteed to make your holiday to Antigua incredibly memorable.
+Carnival is huge in Antigua and, with more than 60 years of experience laying on the perfect street party, visiting during carnival dates in July is guaranteed to make your holiday a memorable one.

 If you're not around to experience the biggest party of the year, you'll be glad to know there is a weekly alternative: while Antigua isn't a revellers' paradise the Sunday night bash at Shirley Heights offers the most celebrated opportunity to let your hair down on the island.